Olenjan/ItemGenerator/Definitions.md

-## Gameplay Layer
+## Gameplay hierarchy

 	//L0 - Technical layer
-	...
+	Art				- How something manifests itself
+	Transformation 	- What something occupies
+	Physics			- What something is governed by

 	//L1 - Fundemental layer
 	Fundemental 	- Everything that exists or happens in gameplay	- Everything defined as fundemental exists Property 		- Everything that qualifies a Fundamental		- All fundementals have properties, Does not itself have properties Environment 	- Everything that is there						- Environments are fundemental, exists, have properties Action 			- Everything that is done						- Actions are fundemental, they happen, have properties Character 		- Everything that are doing						- Characters are fundemental, exist, have properties Item 			- Everything that is had						- Items are fundemental, exist, have properties

 	//L2 - Base layer
 	Modifier 		- Everything that passively changes 'property(ies)' Effect 			- Everything that actively changes 'property(ies)'

 	Skill 			- Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' - Character fundemental related nvironment or item related action
 	Basic Action	- Any 'Action' that is not a 'Skill'

 	//L3 - Advanced layer

 	//
+	Movement - Basic action
-	Character - Character progression
+	Player Character - Player progression ?
-	Enemy - Enemy progression (Difficulty)
+	Enemy Character - Enemy Difficulty ?
 	Inventory/Equipment - Character + Item
-	Movement

-	Movement - How character/enemy move in space

-	Movement - (Framework)
-	Combat - (Framework level 2 - Built on 'Character' , 'Movement' and 'Item system') Difficulty - (Framework Level 2 - )

-	Encounter - (level 3 - Based on Combat)
-	Objective - (level 3 - Based on Combat)
-	*/
+	Combat - Player Character + Enemy Character + Equipment + Skill

+	Encounter - Designed Application of combat
+	Objective - Designed a series of encounters resulting in a reward */